CoEDL/elpis-wiki/Elpis-GUI-developer-instructions.md

 source venv/bin/activate _(this loads the environment, running 'deactivate' will quit the environment)_

-pip install -r requirements.txt _(this pip installs all the required dependencies that are required to make elpis run)_
+pip3 install -r requirements.txt _(this pip installs all the required dependencies that are required to make elpis run)_

 ## Step 4 - Running Elpis in venv